otto-de/api-guidelines/api-guidelines/async/compatibility/versioning/rules/must-change-type-context-attribute-to-indicate-incompatible-changes.md

 ---
-type: MUST
 id: R200014
 ---

-# change `type` context attribute to indicate incompatible changes
+# MUST change `type` context attribute to indicate incompatible changes

 The `type` context attribute is the primary means by which event consumers can identify the type of event they receive.
 API providers must guarantee that the schema of an event `type` only changes in compatible ways, not breaking existing event consumers.